kragen/derctuo/markdown/datasheets.md

 Most of the sites mentioned have their own search engines.

-Octopart has its own search engine, and it's useful if you want to buy things, and it does provide datasheet links, but for example [searching for bp2812 on Octopart][22] gives you sealed lead-acid batteries.
+Octopart has its own search engine, and it’s useful if you want to buy things, and it does provide datasheet links, but for example [searching for bp2812 on Octopart][22] gives you sealed lead-acid batteries.
 With a datasheet, mind you.
-Searching for "c3205" (the marking on the common 1990s 2SC3205 transistor) similarly produces no useful results.
+Searching for “c3205” (the marking on the common 1990s 2SC3205 transistor) similarly produces no useful results.